LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Animation can significantly enhance the mystical experience of tarot card interaction
 - Tailwind CSS utility classes speed up consistent UI development across components

-Additional insights from completing all phases:
+Additional insights from completing all phases of Milestone 2:
 - Proper database schema design with Row-Level Security is crucial for user data privacy
 - Caching strategies can significantly improve performance for API-dependent features
 - Context-aware AI responses provide more meaningful and personalized experiences